 Remembrance of the Grafted

 Continuing this round-up of the best Remembrances to duplicate in Elden Ring is the Remembrance of the Grafted.
 This key item is picked up right after defeating the king of Stormveil Castle—Godrick the Grafted.
-This boss might as well be the very first one you fight in Elden Ring, given how close he resides from where you start the game.
+This boss might as well be the very first one you fight in Elden Ring, given how close he resides to where you start the game.

 However, it isn’t necessary to beat Godrick at all when it comes down to it, as you might as well beat any other two Great Rune-bearing bosses to proceed with the main storyline.
 We will give you one good reason to do away with Godrick though and that is his Remembrance, allowing us to obtain two fun weapons and experiment with them joyously.